Across 6 buy signals with a settled T+90 return. Return basis: close on the day after publication.

 Browse the full record of transactions filed by LA FOREZIENNE DE PARTICIPATIONS, Représentant permanent de La Forézienne de Participations au conseil d’administration de Mercialys (jusqu’en avril 2022).
-Insider active across 1 companies, notably MERCIALYS.
+Insider active across 1 company, notably MERCIALYS.
 In total, 6 reports have been logged.
+Breakdown: 1 buy · 0 sell.
 Total volume traded: €1.9m.
-The latest transaction was filed on 4 April 2022 — Conclusion d'un contrat d'échange (swap) sur les actions Mercialys.
+Activity tracked since 6 December 2021.
+The latest transaction was filed on 4 April 2022 (Conclusion d'un contrat d'échange (swap) sur les actions Mercialys).
 Regulator: AMF.
-All data is openly available.
+The full history is free.

 6 of 6 declarations